Holly-Transport/goods-template/_sources/docs/1-intro-to-data-goods.md

 Data Goods packages include:

 1. **Datasets**.
 Data Goods provide guidance on how to access the data underpinning all data products, indicators, and insights.
 This transparency in data sources supports reproducibility and, critically, re-use in new countries and contexts, over time.
-The Datasets section includes four parts:
+The Datasets section includes three parts: